Cash Ratio

 It means that the company is generating enough cash through its operations that it can maintain a very strong liquid position.

-But a very high ratio suggests that the company does not have enough avenues to reinvest.
+However, a very high ratio suggests that the company does not have enough avenues to reinvest.
 Thus the excess cash is sitting on the books, which can be paid as dividends or buybacks to enhance shareholder value.

-A high ratio also can be a result of lower current liability requirements.
+A high ratio can also be a result of lower current liability requirements.
 For example, tech companies that have very low to no working capital requirements usually have very low levels of current liabilities.

 The interpretation of a high ratio can entirely depend on the type of business and management decisions.

-The ratio is less than 1
+The Ratio is Less than 1

-A less than one CR tells that company will need to tap into other liquidity sources like inventories, investments, and non-current assets to fulfill the immediate liquidity requirements.
+A less than one CR tells that the company will need to tap into other liquidity sources like inventories, investments, and non-current assets to fulfill the immediate liquidity requirements.

 Businesses that are in their nascent stages and cannot generate enough cash or businesses with extremely high working capital requirements usually have lower cash ratios.